Healthy Things to Do in Reykjavik:

 Note the change room rules: All visitors must shower with soap WITHOUT a bathing suit on prior to entering the pools for hygiene reasons….this means shamelessly baring it all inside the change rooms.
 At first I was a little thrown off, as in Canadian culture we are typically modest even in dressing rooms and don’t walk around naked, but as they say ‘when in Rome’.

 It’s not hard to be inspired in Iceland with the fresh air and mountain views nearly every where you look.
 One can simply walk along the marina to see the mountains, Sólfarið (famous Viking ship sculpture) and the architectural wonder Harpa…but why not take this one step further?

-The Harpa concert hall is currently showing a short film exhibition in their expo pavilion on the diverse and stunning landscapes of Iceland (from waterfalls, to glaciers to volcanos).
+The Harpa concert hall was showing a short film exhibition in their expo pavilion while I visited on the diverse and stunning landscapes of Iceland (from waterfalls, to glaciers to volcanos).
 It is especially unique because the film plays on the 4 walls of a cube shaped room, for a 360 degree, floor-to-ceiling adventure film experience!
 For 1500kr, this is a great option for mountain and adventurers alike, and can be a preview of some of the places you could potentially explore beyond the city limits.

 Walk the city streets:

 Explore Reykjavik by foot, checking out the interesting architecture, city parks, cute shops and café culture.